-The United States is in its 22nd day of the government shutdown as of today, January 12, 2019.
-It is the longest shutdown in US history beating out the previous record of 21 days at the end of December 1995 and the beginning of January 1996 under President Bill Clinton.
+The United States government was partially shut down from December 22, 2018, through January 25, 2019.
+At 35 days, it was the longest shutdown in US history, beating out the previous record of 21 days at the end of December 1995 and the beginning of January 1996 under President Bill Clinton.

-Only 21 of 80 people who help care for the White House are reporting to work.
-This includes butlers, chefs, electricians, and others.
-Those who are not working without pay have been furloughed
+Only 21 of 80 people who helped care for the White House reported to work during the 2019 shutdown.
+This included butlers, chefs, electricians, and others.
+Those who weren't working without pay were furloughed.

-It is true that federal workers are the ones that are hit the hardest because of the shutdown, but it will eventually trickle down to all Americans.
+It is true that federal workers are hit the hardest during shutdowns, but the impact eventually trickles down to all Americans.

-About 800,000 federal employees are either working without pay or being furloughed.
-Both chambers of Congress passed legislation that guarantees back pay at the end of the shutdown to those who have worked.
+In 2019, about 800,000 federal employees were either working without pay or being furloughed.
+Both chambers of Congress passed legislation that guaranteed back pay at the end of the shutdown to those who worked.

-Since no end is in sight, some federal employees on furlough have taken other jobs to make money to pay their bills.
-Many have accepted low paying jobs and substitute teaching positions.
+With no end in sight, some federal employees on furlough took on other jobs to make money to pay their bills.
+Many accepted low-paying jobs and substitute teaching positions.

-Departments Affected and Not Affected By Government Shutdown
+Departments Affected and Not Affected by the 2019 Government Shutdown

-The following nine federal departments employ about 800,000 workers who won't get paid during the long government shutdown.
-About 420,000 federal employees must work without pay, and about 380,000 federal employees are furloughed.
-Each department designates which employees must work and which ones should not report to work.
+The following nine federal departments employed about 800,000 workers who didn't get paid during the long government shutdown in 2019.
+About 420,000 federal employees had to work without pay, and about 380,000 federal employees were furloughed.
+Each department designated which employees had to work and which ones would not report to work.

-Essential employees must continue working with no pay during the shutdown.
-They will receive all the pay they have earned after the shutdown is over.
-Nonessential employees are furloughed and do not have to report to work at all until the shutdown is over.
+Essential employees had to continue working with no pay during the shutdown.
+They received all the pay they earned after the shutdown ended.
+Nonessential employees were furloughed and did not have to report to work at all until the shutdown was over.

 - Homeland Security